karthik/markdown_science/README.md

 * How to cite papers
 * How to include figures
 * How to include tables
-* How to include your statistics
+* How to embed statistical results
 * Automating document generation

 ***